0xfabian/mc/README.md

 # Minecraft Clone in C++

-This project is a Minecraft-inspired voxel game written in C++ with OpenGL.
-It uses SDL for window management, `stb_image` for texture handling, and `SimplexNoise` for procedural terrain generation.
+This project is a Minecraft-inspired voxel game written in C++ with `OpenGL`.
+It uses `SDL` for window management, `stb_image` for texture handling, and `SimplexNoise` for procedural terrain generation.
 The game features chunk-based world generation, collision detection, block interaction, a block selection UI, and a day-night cycle with smooth lighting.

 ## Features